 Click here to learn what “Plan B” will look like in Avery County.

-Burke County Schools -- The Burke County Board of Education has voted for Burke County Public Schools to operate under remote learning between Aug.
+Burke County Schools -- The Burke County Board of Education has voted for schools to start operating under Plan B, a hybrid of face-to-face instruction in school buildings coupled with remote learning.
+Plan B will start on Monday, Sept.
+14 with an A-day, B-day schedule.
+Education leaders had originally voted to operate under remote learning between Aug.
 17 and Sept.
-11. The vote to revert to Plan C came during a special called meeting on Monday, July 27.
-Due to the continued rise of COVID-19 cases in Burke County, the plan has changed from Plan B, where students would have gone to school two days a week.
-The Board of Education will revisit the plan before Sept.
-14.
+11. That vote to revert to Plan C came during a special called meeting on Monday, July 27, due to the continued rise of COVID-19 cases in the county.

-Here’s more information on “Plan C” in Burke County Schools.
+Here’s more information on “Plan B” in Burke County Schools.

 Catawba County Schools -- The district will offer the “Online Catawba K-12 Virtual Academy,” which is a 100 percent remote learning option that will be available for all students in Kindergarten through 12th grade.